brentvatne/brentvatne.github.io/_posts/2014-08-20-deploy-sails-to-heroku.markdown

 layout: post
 title: Deploy a new Sails.js app to Heroku
 class: sails-js-heroku
-description: It's not quite as easy as deploying a Rails app.
+description: It's not quite as easy as deploying a Rails app, but it's still easy.
 ---

 ### Pre-requisites